-Bycatch is defined in the Magnuson-Stevens Fishery Conservation and Management Act as fish that are harvested in a fishery but which are not sold or kept for personal use.
-This includes unobserved mortality due to a direct encounter with fishing gear that does not result in the capture of that species by a fisherman and the portion of the catch that is discarded back into the sea.
+Bycatch is defined in the Magnuson-Stevens Fishery Conservation and Management Act as fish that are harvested in a fishery, but which are not sold or kept for personal use.
+In other words, bycatch is fish that are caught but not retained (i.e., fish that are discarded).
 Discards include species that must be returned to the sea by law (regulatory discards), and fish that are discarded at the discretion of the fisherman because they are not economically worthwhile to keep (economic discards).

 Discards are a portion of the total catch, which is closely monitored.
 Fisheries observers and at-sea monitors collect data – including bycatch data – from U.S. commercial fishing and processing vessels.
 Electronic monitoring (EM) is also being increasingly utilized to help fishermen keep better track of their catch and to collect catch and bycatch data.
 Monitoring of vessels by observers and EM is comprehensive and provides accurate estimates of discards.
 For example, in the 2021 groundfish fisheries, 99% of the catch (including discards) in the BSAI and 46% of the catch in the GOA was monitored by an at-sea observer, shoreside observer, or by EM.
 This information helps to understand where and when bycatch is occurring and to develop improved bycatch reduction measures.